SHOOTING STARS DAY HOME

 Picture

-Our busy board and stacking blocks I recently added to our ever growing list of Montessori/Reggio Emilia type toys!
+A busy board and stacking blocks I recently added to our ever growing list of Montessori/Reggio Emilia type toys!

 Picture